Ben Forta

 Setting Breakpoints

-The magic of interactive debuggers is that they allow you to run your code line by line by line, pausing after each so you can look at code processing paths, variable values, and more.
-You just need to tell the Debugger where to pause so you can take control.
-And you do this using Breakpoints.
-A breakpoint is a mark you put next to a line of code (or next to multiple lines of code).
-The Debugger will have Python execute your program as it usually does.
-And then, when the breakpoint is reached, program execution will stop, and you can take control.
+The magic of interactive debuggers is that they allow you to run your code line by line, pausing after each so you can look at code processing paths, variable values, and more.
+You tell the Debugger where to pause using Breakpoints.

 Starting the Debugger